Drknt00/Unordered-Python-exercises/README.md

 print(Robot.name)
 print(Robot.age)

-# the keyword "pass" is in this case used a placeholder, allowing for the code to be executed without an error.
+# the keyword "pass" is in this case used as a placeholder, allowing for the code to be executed without an error.

-# More on OOP: the __init__ method: the initializer methord in classes allows to create attribute for objects, laying the blueprint of is inteded to and avoid repetion.
+# More on OOP: the __init__ method: the initializer method in classes allows to create attributes for objects, laying the blueprint of is inteded to and avoid repetions.
 This reduces the lines of code significantly:

 # Let's take the following code: